Panasonic GF5 vs GX80

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GX80 has an electronic viewfinder (2765k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GF5 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Panasonic GF5 and Panasonic GX80 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX80 and the GF5 is in-body image stabilization (IBIS).
-The GX80 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX80 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX80 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).